mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

   [ 1.32618928e+00,  1.01589143e+00,  1.04216456e+00]]), Tensor(shape=[3], dtype=Float32, value= [ 1.32618928e+00,  1.01589143e+00,  1.04216456e+00]))
 ```

 You can see that the gradient values corresponding to $w$ and $b$ have changed.
-At this point, if you want to block out the effect of z on the gradient, i.e., still only find the derivative of the parameter with respect to loss, you can use the [mindspore.ops.stop_gradient](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.stop_gradient.html) interface to truncate the gradient here.
+At this point, if you want to block out the effect of z on the gradient, i.e., still only find the derivative of loss with respect to the parameter, you can use the [mindspore.ops.stop_gradient](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.stop_gradient.html) interface to truncate the gradient here.
 We add the `function` implementation to `stop_gradient` and execute it.

 ```python
 def function_stop_gradient(x, y, w, b):